rosen-bridge/rosenet/.changeset/tough-insects-behave.md

 ---
-"@rosen-bridge/rosenet-node": patch
+'@rosen-bridge/rosenet-node': patch
 ---

-fix failing dials when nodes are behind a non-symmetric NAT
+Fix failing dials when nodes are behind a non-symmetric NAT